-Type of stone masonry Ratio of cement-sand Туре А One part of Portland cement to three s and (1:3) Туре В One part of Portland cement to four sand (1:4)
+Type of stone masonry Ratio of cement-sand Type A One part of Portland cement to three sand (1:3)

 Type A stone masonry shall be used for protection work against abrasion and attack by boulder and gravel.
 Type B stone masonry shall be used for all stone masonry structure such as flumes, walls, piers, transition of canal structures, etc.